brunasti/coding-dojo-spring-boot-master/README.md

 This is not a very good way to store the key because, when it will expire and there will be the need of updating, a new version of the software must be redeployed.

-And even the name of the constant is not good because it refer to an ID instead of a key.
+Even the name of the constant is not good because it refers to an ID instead of a key.

+I change it to WEATHER_API_KEY

 ## Adding logging capability